flatironinstitute/nemos/docs/index.md

-`nemos` (NEural MOdelS) is a statistical modeling framework optimized for systems neuroscience and powered by [JAX](https://jax.readthedocs.io/en/latest/).
+NeMoS (NEural MOdelS) is a statistical modeling framework optimized for systems neuroscience and powered by [JAX](https://jax.readthedocs.io/en/latest/).
 It streamlines the process of defining and selecting models, through a collection of easy-to-use methods for feature design.

-The core of `nemos` includes GPU-accelerated, well-tested implementations of standard statistical models, currently focusing on the Generalized Linear Model (GLM).
+The core of NeMoS includes GPU-accelerated, well-tested implementations of standard statistical models, currently focusing on the Generalized Linear Model (GLM).

 We provide a **Poisson GLM** for analyzing spike counts, and a **Gamma GLM** for calcium or voltage imaging traces.